tanhauhau/tanhauhau.github.io/content/cfp/svelte.md

       - determine static/dynamic view in build time
       - more optimised output bundle
       - Weakness: not all assignment / mutation can be tracked in build time, hard to debug

+# Compile Svelte in your Head

+## v1

+Ever peek into the JS output of the Svelte REPL and wonder how each section of the output code works?

+In this talk, we are going to breakdown the Svelte compile output and investigate into how each of them works.

+At the end of the talk, you will get a deeper understanding of Svelte and be able to write a better Svelte component.

+## v2

+How does Svelte work?
+How is Svelte different from other modern frameworks?

+In this talk, we are going to talk a look at how Svelte compiles your code to tiny, framework-less vanilla JS.

+# The Svelte Compiler

+Have you ever wonder how does the Svelte compilation process works?
+Have you ever feeling curious and want to read Svelte source code but does not know where to start?

+This talk will give you an overview of the Svelte compilation process, from parsing the source code, analyse the code to generating final JavaScript code.

+At the end of the talk, you will get a deeper understanding of the Svelte compilation process.